Chaitanya-Raj/Chaitanya-Raj/README.md

 - 🔭 I’m working on some stuff.

-- 🌱 I’m currently learning React-Router and GraphQL.
+- 🌱 I’m currently learning Redux and GraphQL.

 - 👯 I’m open to collaborations.